ruinogenesis/ICT111-Gravity-MVP/docs/idea-log.md

 # Initial IT Venture Idea Log

-## Idea 1: Web3 Airdrop and Quest Tracker
+## Idea 1: Shared Expense Splitter

 ### Problem Area
-Crypto users who farm airdrops follow dozens of protocols at the same time.
-Each protocol has its own tasks, eligibility rules, snapshot dates, and quest checklists, and this information is scattered across Twitter/X threads, Discord announcements, and project documentation.
-It is easy to miss a deadline, forget a required task, or lose track of which wallet did what.
-There is no single place to see the status of every airdrop campaign a person is working on.
+When friends, roommates, or classmates share costs for trips, meals, rent, or group projects, it is hard to keep track of who paid for what and who still owes money.
+People rely on memory or messy group-chat messages, which leads to forgotten debts, confusion, and awkward conversations.
+There is no simple shared place that shows each person's balance clearly.

 ### Target Users
-Retail crypto users, airdrop hunters, and active DeFi participants, including students who are exploring Web3 as a side activity.
+University students, roommates, friend groups, and anyone who regularly shares expenses within a small group.

 ### Current Alternative
-Users currently rely on manual spreadsheets, saved Twitter/X bookmarks, scattered Discord notifications, and memory.
-These methods are messy, easy to forget, and do not show overall progress or upcoming deadlines clearly.
+Groups currently track shared costs using chat messages, notes apps, or a manual spreadsheet that one person maintains.
+These methods are easy to forget, hard to keep updated, and do not automatically calculate who owes whom.

 ### Proposed IT Solution
-A web-based dashboard where a user adds the protocols they are farming, tracks the required tasks for each one as a checklist, records snapshot/deadline dates, and keeps short eligibility notes per wallet.
-The dashboard shows overall status at a glance and highlights tasks that are due soon.
+A web-based expense splitter where a group creates a shared list, each member adds the expenses they paid for, and the app automatically calculates each person's balance and the simplest way to settle up.
+The dashboard shows all expenses and current balances at a glance.

 ### Possible Technology
-HTML/CSS/JavaScript front end, a simple database or Google Sheet backend for storing campaigns and tasks, a checklist and status component, and optional read-only wallet lookups using public block-explorer APIs later in the semester.
+HTML/CSS/JavaScript front end, a simple database or Google Sheet backend to store groups and expenses, and calculation logic to split costs and compute balances.

 ### Why This Is Suitable
-The core of this idea is a clickable, data-driven web dashboard that can be prototyped within 14 labs using web development, simple data storage, and UI/UX design.
-The team has direct domain experience in on-chain crypto mechanics, which makes validation with real crypto-active users realistic and fast.
+A shared expense tracker is a clear, well-scoped web prototype that can be built within 14 labs using web development, simple data storage, and UI/UX design.
+Almost every student shares group costs, so validation with real users is fast and easy.

 ---